 APCEDEN® Treatment Plan

-The process of creating a personalised (autologous) therapy, starting from the leukapheresis process to it's production and shipping back for infusion requires a well coordinated logistics support.
+The process of creating a personalised (autologous) therapy, starting from the leukapheresis to production and shipping back for infusion requires a well coordinated logistics support.

 APAC's logistics team ensures the timely pickup of the samples and shipping to the clinical site.